oist/LuscombeU_stlrepeatmask/README.md

  - Point `--repeatlib` to a FASTA file to have an extra RepeatMasker run using it as a library.
  - Set `--taxon` to a taxon name to have an extra RepeatMasker run using the `-species` option set to that taxon.
- - Point --`singularity_image` to a local file path like `/flash/LuscombeU/singularity.cacheDir/tetools_1.88.5.sif` or an URL to singularity image to replace the default one.
+ - Point `--singularity_image` to a local file path like `/flash/LuscombeU/singularity.cacheDir/tetools_1.88.5.sif` or an URL to singularity image to replace the default one.

 ## Pipeline output